 New for 2017 - Emotion Coaching In Partnership with ECHAP

 Mindful Emotion Coaching is about building emotional resilience and mental wellbeing by enabling conversations about emotions behind behaviours and building understanding of the neuroscience of brain development, human interactions and mindful awareness.
-It is working with the neurobiological, emotional and social aspects of human interactions sometimes called interpersonal neurobiology.

 The Challenges We Face

 1 in 10 children and young people aged 5 - 16 suffer from a diagnosable mental health disorder - that is around three children in every class.

 75% of mental health problems originate in adolescence

 Pupils who exhibit persistent, disobedient, disruptive and aggressive are twice as likely to leave school without any qualifications, three times more likely to become a teenage parent, four times more likely to become dependent on drugs and twenty times more likely to end up in prison./p>

 What We Do

 - Work with pupils, staff and schools to teach the principles of emotion coaching to enhance pupil and staff wellbeing and resilience.